multiversx/mx-deprecated-node-prototype/README.md

 during rounds and subrounds, so the epoch actions are not yet implemented.
 - **Consensus**: the consensus mechanism used in the prototype is a round robin mechanism where each node takes turns in proposing blocks.
-Although the random sampling of proposer and validators is already implemented in separate branch it is not yet merged into master as this is done along with the adapted PBFT consensus and that is not ready yet.
+Although the random sampling of proposer and validators is already implemented in a separate branch, changes to the PBFT consensus still have to be operated.
 The switch to PBFT consensus and selection of validators will be done as soon as the branch is ready - **put on hold as decided to switch to *Go* for the testnet.
 PBFT Consensus will be first implemented in testnet repository**
-- **Data layer**: main data models implemented: Block, Receipt, Transaction, Account, Trie etc. For serialization currently using either json or ethereum's RLP.
+- **Data layer**: main data models implemented: Block, Receipt, Transaction, Account, Trie etc. For serialization we are currently using either json or Ethereum's RLP.
-Probably will switch to either protobufs or captn'proto in testnet for the performance boost but this is not relevant in prototype.
-For persistant storage using currently LevelDB while for non-persistant storage using LRU maps or Guava Cache.
+Probably we will switch to either protobufs or capn'proto in testnet for the performance boost, but this is not relevant in the prototype.
+For persistent storage we are currently using LevelDB while for non-persistent storage LRU maps or Guava Cache.
 - **Sharding**: Phase 1 - we are using a static sharding model where we need to define an initial number of shards.
 State is currently sharded, each shard maintains only accounts associated to its shard and the corresponding blockchain.
 For the time being nodes will be placed in shards according to their PK using the same allocation mechanism as for dispatching transactions - will be changed when implementing epoch events.
-Notarization chain not yet implemented - relaying cross shard transactions is done throug messaging in cross shard communication channels.
-This will no longer be needed when introducing the notarization chain, as our dispatching of transactions takes care about the availability in destination shard, and the inclusion proofs take care of validation (merkle proofs will be replaced with accumulators)
+Notarization chain is not yet implemented - relaying cross shard transactions is done through messaging in cross shard communication channels.
+This will no longer be needed after the introduction of the notarization chain, as our dispatching of transactions takes care of the availability in destination shard, and the inclusion proofs take care of validation (Merkle proofs will be replaced with accumulators)
-- **Execution layer**: Includes several executors: bootstraping, synchronization and chronology tasks (proposals and valdations) + transaction and block execution, account state rollback.
+- **Execution layer**: Includes several executors: bootstrapping, synchronization and chronology tasks (proposals and validations) + transaction and block execution, account state rollback.
-interceptors: blocks, receipts, transactions, cross shard transactions.
+Interceptors: blocks, receipts, transactions, cross shard transactions.

 ### How to run a node
-You can run an Elrond Prototype node either through swagger, or by using the [elrond-ui](https://github.com/ElrondNetwork/elrond-ui) For this you need first to run the elrond-api jar.
+You can run an Elrond Prototype node either through Swagger, or by using the [elrond-ui](https://github.com/ElrondNetwork/elrond-ui) For this you need first to run the elrond-api jar.